EDAO-Project/SemanticTableSearchDataset/README.md

 * `wikipage_to_categories/`: Contains the extracted Wikipedia Categories for each Wikipedia Page in our corpus
 * `wikipage_to_navigation_links`: Contains the extracted Navigation Links for each Wikipedia Page in our corpus

+## DBpedia Knowledge Graph
+We link Wikipedia entities in Wikipedia tables to DBpedia knowledge graph entities.
+We then use the knowledge graph to measure similarities between pairs of entities, either by the Jaccard coefficient or by cosine similarity of knowledge graph entity embeddings.
+The files to download the DBpedia knowledge graph are found in ´dbpedia_files.txt´.

 ## Query Set Analsysis

 **Distribution of Query Sizes**